craigmckeachie/handsonreact/docs/labs/ts/00-Introduction.md

 ![Lab Application Preview](../../../static/img/lab-application-preview.gif)
 _This is a preview of the application you will build._

-- Uses JavaScript
+- Uses TypeScript
 - Uses only function components with Hooks
 - Uses a pre-built `Node.js` REST API as a backend to do CRUD operations
 - Uses React Router
+- Test the application using React Testing Library
 - After getting it working, refactor your code to use Redux
-- Test the application using React Testing Library

 ## Step-by-Step Lab Directions